Public Service Alliance of Canada: Equality rights

 From 1981 onward, PSAC's Equal Opportunities Committee included all equity-seeking groups.
 In 1988, PSAC adopted a comprehensive human rights policy.
 Action committees for members with disabilities and racially visible members started in 1990.
 By 1999, the union started holding conferences for racially visible members, Aboriginal Peoples and workers with disabilities.
 In 2004, the first network of Aboriginal, Inuit and Metis members was formed to advance their rights within and beyond the union.

 Executive

-The National President, the National Executive Vice-President and the seven Regional Executive Vice-Presidents form the Alliance Executive Committee (AEC).
+The National President, the National Executive Vice-President and the seven Regional Executive Vice-Presidents (REVPs) form the Alliance Executive Committee (AEC).
 The AEC is responsible for the day-to-day decisions of the union with respect to finances, overseeing campaigns, mobilizing the membership, advocating on behalf of the membership and advancing the union and its members' rights in the workplace.
 The AEC meets monthly and as needed.